craftcms/commerce-stripe/README.md

 ## Syncing Customer Payment Methods

 Payment methods created directly in the Stripe customer portal are now synchronized back to Commerce.
+Customers’ primary payment methods are also synchronized.

+> [!NOTE]
-Webhooks must be configured for this to work as expected!
+> Webhooks must be configured for this to work as expected!

 To perform an initial sync, run the `commerce-stripe/sync/payment-sources` console command: